Dunkery Hill: History

 Sweetworthy, on Dunkery Hill's north-facing slope, is the site of two Iron Age hillforts or enclosures; one has a single rampart and external ditch, enclosing 0.25 ha.
 The rampart is still visible, and the ditch on the east side is used as a trackway.
 There was a defended settlement above the main site.
 It is also the site of a deserted medieval settlement, which has been designated a scheduled monument.
 It has been added to the Heritage at Risk Register because of the vulnerability to plant growth.

 In 1918 Sir Thomas Acland granted to the National Trust a 500-year lease of a large part of the Holnicote Estate, including Dunkery Hill.
 Dunkery Hill was put up for sale in 1928.
 Labour Party activist and Member of Parliament Margaret Bondfield asked in the House of Commons if the government was willing to have it designated an ancient monument, to preserve it for future generations.
 She received the reply that although the government was agreeable to having the hill listed there were no funds available for its purchase; the beacon and surrounding mounds were subsequently designated an ancient monument.
 The beacon itself, and 960 acre of surrounding land, was donated in 1932 by Colonel W.W.
 Wiggin.
 A further 945 acre of nearby land was donated in 1934 by Mrs Hughes in memory of her husband Alan Hughes of Lynch Allerford, Minehead.
 The donations were commemorated in 1935 with an event when a plaque was attached to the summit memorial cairn.
 Further parts of the Holnicote Estate, which includes other land donated by the Acland family and others, was given in subsequent years.

 Ecology

-The site is part of the North Exmoor Site of Special Scientific Interest (SSSI), part of the Dunkery & Horner Woods National Nature Reserve and part of the Exmoor Coastal Heaths Special Area of Conservation.
+The site is part of the North Exmoor Site of Special Scientific Interest (SSSI), part of the Dunkery and Horner Wood National Nature Reserve and part of the Exmoor Coastal Heaths Special Area of Conservation.

 The hill is blanketed in heather, which gives it a deep purple colour during the summer.
 Ling and bell heather, gorse, sessile oak, ash, rowan, hazel, bracken, mosses, liverworts, lichens and ferns all grow on the hill or in surrounding woodland, as well as some unique whitebeam species.
 Exmoor ponies, red deer, pied flycatchers, wood warblers, lesser spotted woodpeckers, redstarts, dippers, snipe, skylarks and kestrels are some of the fauna to be found on or around the hill and in nearby Horner Woods, home to 14 of the 16 UK bat species and including barbastelle and Bechstein's bats.